Example program 2: MM_S2_Viz_Basic

 CALL: MM_JPS[5], MM_Label[5], MM_Tool[5] := MM_GET_JPS(5);

-• MM_GET_JPS: Command for storing the planned path.
+• MM_GET_JPS: The command to store the planned path.

-• MM_JPS[1]: Stores the joint positions of the first path point.
+• MM_JPS[1]: The variable that stores the joint positions of the first waypoint.

-• MM_Label[1]: Stores the label corresponding to the first path point.
+• MM_Label[1]: The variable that stores the label corresponding to the first vision point.

-• MM_Tool[1]: Stores the end-tool ID corresponding to the first path point.
+• MM_Tool[1]: The variable that stores the tool ID corresponding to the first vision point.

-This sample assumes that the path planned by Mech-Viz contains five path points.
-Store the planned path according to the actual Mech-Viz project.
+This sample assumes that the path planned by Mech-Viz contains five waypoints.
+Please store the planned path based on the actual Mech-Viz project.

 MJOINT(MM_JPS[1], v500, fine, tool0);